Habendum Clause - Explained

 The habendum clause, also known as a to have and to hold clause, is a part of a lease or deed.
 It defines the rights and interests that the lessor or grantor gives to the lessee or grantee in the lease or deed.
 It generally follows the "grant clause", which indicates that the grantor or lessor transfers rights in the identified property.

-A Little More on What is a Habendum Clause
+How is a Habendum Clause Used?

 As stated above, the habendum clause follows the grantor clause.
 For example, in a deed, a grantor clause might read: